AlghaPorthos/alghaporthos.github.io/README.md

 ### 1.1.
 Central South University 2022 - present (expected: 2026)

 #### 1.1.1.
-Degree (expected): Bachelor of Engineering (Mechanical Engineering with Transportation)
+Degree (expected): **Bachelor of Engineering** (Mechanical Engineering with Transportation)

 #### 1.1.2.
 Ranking:
 1/29, with Avg Score: 91.71/100 (till 15th Jan, 2025)

 #### 1.1.3.
 Awards:

-- National Scholarship, for school year of 22/23
+- **National Scholarship**, for school year of 22/23
-- First-Class Scholarship from the University, for school year of 22/23
+- First-Class Scholarship of CSU, for school year of 22/23
+- Outstanding Student Award, for school year of 22/23
 - Corporate Scholarship (Tongguan 铜冠, by Tongling Nonferrous Metals Group), for school year of 23/24
-- Outstanding Student Award, for school year of 22/23
+- Second-Class Scholarship of CSU, for school year of 23/24

 ### 1.2.
 Hangzhou Xijing High School 2019 - 2022